chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ## Policy Definition

-IAM v2 uses multi-statement policies, which support complex permissions in a single policy, and results in fewer policies required to secure your system.
+IAM v2 uses multi-statement policies that support complex permissions in a single policy.
 Each statement specifies a single permission.
 The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them.
 If there is at least one statement allowing access, and none denying it, then the policy allows access.
 Otherwise, access is denied.